CristianRodrigoGuarachiIbanez/SelectionToolsPython-Blender/README.md

 # Selection Tools for Blender with Python
 **this project was developed to implement a A* Search Algorithm as a extension of the selection tools in blender.
 The selection algorithm was written in pure python with the version 3.9.2 and was tested in blender 2.9.3.
-The core of this algorithm is the implementation of a pure pythonic data structure to handle the gathered blender specific data structures like Vertices, Loops, Edges or Faces.
-This data structure represents the current status to be expanded in a A* Algorithm and provides a handy way to compare expanded states and order them in a priority queue.
+The core of this algorithm is the implementation of a pure pythonic way to handle a set of blender specific data structures like Vertices, Loops, Edges or Faces.
+This set of data structures are considered to be nodes or states, which  are expected to be expanded in as in a A* Algorithm.
+The current implementation provides a handy way to compare expanded states and order them in a priority queue.
 Explanation Video [ selection manager ](selection_manager_test.mp4)

 <video width="320" height="240" controls>